 Dr. Hui Shao has served as the executive director and chief executive officer of YS Group since December 31, 2020 and is serving as the Director and Chief Executive Officer of YS Biopharma.
 Dr. Shao served as the director, president and chief executive officer of Yisheng Biopharma from February 2018 to December 2020, and prior to that, as the chief financial officer and global business head of the same company since October 2010.
 Dr. Shao served as the senior vice president of finance and then the chief financial officer of Aoxing Pharmaceutical Company, Inc. from January 2007 to October 2010, where he was responsible for preparing financial statements in accordance with U.S. GAAP and SEC rules and regulations.
 From 2005 to 2007, Dr. Shao was a senior biotechnology analyst at Kamunting Street Capital Management in New York.
-From 2003 to 2005, Dr. Shao was a principal scientist at Roche Pharmaceuticals, USA.
+From 2003 to 2005, Dr. Shao was a healthcare analyst at Mehta Partners in New York.
+Prior to that, Dr. Shao had spent five years as a principal scientist at Roche Pharmaceuticals, USA.